IDVT: Interest-aware Denoising and View-guided Tuning for Social Recommendation: Methodology

 \subsection{Local View}

-In this section, we achieve interest-aware tuning by refining user representations in the global view using information from the local view, thereby adapting user embeddings based on individual interests and preferences.
+In this section, we achieve interest-aware tuning by refining user representations in the global view using information from the local view created without augmentation, thereby adapting user embeddings based on individual interests and preferences.

-Inspired by the multi-level cross-view contrastive framework for knowledge-aware recommendation~\citep{zou2022multi}, we explore a multi-view approach to enhance node representations in our model.
+Inspired by the multi-level cross-view contrastive framework for knowledge-aware recommendation~\cite{zou2022multi}, we explore a multi-view approach to enhance node representations in our model.
 Notably, in our approach, the embeddings learned from the local view serve as moderators and do not participate in recommendation predictions.
 In the global view, we learn user and item embeddings from both the social and interaction graphs, considering the broader social influences on user preferences.
 However, we also recognize the significance of directly capturing user interests from the interaction graph, which provides a more detailed and personalized understanding of individual user preferences.
 To achieve this, we apply contrastive learning to fine-tune the global user embeddings, effectively integrating the global and local views.
 This process allows us to refine and tailor the user representations to their specific interests.

 To obtain the user local embedding matrix, we utilize the same GNN encoder used in the global view as follows: